-The big question is how to choose between the two.
+But, the big question is how to choose between the two.
 Is one better than the other?
 Or is responsive versus adaptive design a matter of situational necessity?

 It really depends on your goals.
 An e-commerce website, for example, might do better with a choice of adaptive design because this means that users — who truly are potential customers, whether repeat or new — have the opportunity of an experience based on their device.

 The goal here is to make that conversion — which is a sale, and designers, in conjunction with marketers, will want to use every instance, every opportunity to do precisely this.

 Meanwhile, responsive design may work just fine for a photography website where users can’t necessarily purchase a package, but the goal is to display visual elements in a seamless, flowing, consistent way.

 Here, the focus is not on a shopping experience.
 Rather, the goal is to have the user learn more about the site owner’s offerings and reach out.
 In other words, it’s about contact, not customization.

 There’s no doubt that choosing adaptive design calls for upfront work in anticipating the user’s device, the user’s behavior and the kind of experience that will work best, given where they are in the buyer’s journey.